 I’m Valerie, author of The Green Left Hand blog.
-At the moment, I’m based in Heidelberg, Germany, where I work in adult education, translation and editing.
-Increasingly, though, my main focus is on research and writing.
+I’m currently based in Heidelberg, Germany, where I work in adult education, translation and editing.
+Outside work my main interests are research and writing.
 Parallel to work, I completed my PhD ‘Understanding the performance of the Left Party (Die Linke) in western Germany: a comparative analysis of Cartel and Social Cleavage theories as explanatory frameworks’.
-So as you might gather from that catchy title, I’m fascinated by German politics and the Left Party in particular.
-Undeterred by the long and often trying PhD experience, I’m delving deeper into some of my research interests, such as Left Party campaign strategy and policy, social class and democratic representation.
-I’m also keen to discover more about socialist and green parties/movements, and to explore political themes outside Germany, for instance in the UK (there’s plenty going on, after all) and in Canada, where Greens are gaining influence.
-It’s also a country I love to visit.
+As you might gather from that catchy title, I’m fascinated by German politics and the Left Party in particular.
+Undeterred by the long and often trying part-time PhD experience, I continue to delve deeper into some of my research interests, such as Left Party campaign strategy and policy, social class and democratic representation.

 If you’d like to get in touch about something posted on the blog or about my research, please email me at firstname.lastname@example.org.
 I’m also on Twitter: @GreenLeftHand1.